Tuning Frequency & Stability

 - Guus van den Braak protects his reputation and wants to be sure that every pianist is satisfied.
 He cannot do this if his standard of work is set lower than very high.
 Remember: "The bitterness of poor quality remains long after the sweetness of low price is forgotten."

 a) Guus van den Braak keeps excellent records on the service history, condition and use of every piano he tunes, so he can assess the tuning stability of the piano, suggest a recommended date to retune your piano, or recommend other services due, such as regulating the keys and mechanism, cleaning and lubricating, or repair work.
 His honest advice and recommendation is based on the best and most timely care for the piano.

 b) Guus van den Braak also considers the wishes and budget of the owner.
 If you cannot afford to have your piano tuned frequently at recommended times, you will have to learn and live with the fact that your piano will not be as well in tune and as stable as it should be.
-Guus van den Braak does the "impossible" to make your piano sound at its best for as long as possible.
-However, "miracles do take a little longer."
+Guus van den Braak does the "impossible" to make your piano sound at its best for as long as possible, but does not perform miracles.
 In other words, do not be unrealistic and expect the piano to sound beyond its capability.